Everyone six months old and older should get a flu vaccine.

 Call 713-695-4013 to schedule an appointment

 Flu shots are included, at no additional cost, with checkup exams.
-If you’ve had a checkup at Vecino since July 8, 2020, call to schedule your flu shot; there will be no additional charge.
+If you already had your checkup this year, call to schedule your flu shot; there will be no additional charge.

 What to do if you think someone in your family has the flu